 The Companies Act 2014 requires directors of all companies to lay the following financial statements and reports before the company members at the AGM:

 The annual financial statements and directors' report must be signed on behalf of the directors by two directors.
 (Where the company is an LTD Company, a Private Company Limited by shares, registered under the Companies Act 2014 and has only one director, the documents should be signed by the sole director).

 The above-listed documents are required to be annexed to the annual return of a limited company on delivery to the CRO.
-(Small and Medium companies have certain exemptions).
+(Small and Micro companies have certain exemptions).
 In addition, there must be a certificate, signed by both a director and the secretary, certifying that the financial statements and reports are true copies of those laid before or to be laid before the company's AGM.

 Link to Account Certification and Filing Accounts Electronically Link to Resignation of an Auditor.

 If a company fails to comply with the requirements, the annual return will be rejected by the CRO.
 In addition the company and every officer of the company who is in default will be liable to a category 3 offence - fine not exceeding €5,000.